-We must receive notice of the intention to introduce a director nomination or to present an item of business at our 2023 Annual Meeting of Stockholders (a) not less than ninety (90) days nor more than one hundred twenty (120) days prior to June 2, 2023, if our 2023 Annual Meeting of Stockholders is held within thirty (30) days before or after June 2, 2023; or (b) not later than the close of business on the tenth (10th) day following the day on which the notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first, in the event our 2023 Annual Meeting of Stockholders is not held within thirty (30) days before or after June 2, 2023.
-In the event we call a special meeting of our stockholders, we must receive your intention to introduce a director nomination or to present an item of business at the special meeting of stockholders not later than the close of business on the tenth (10th) day following the day on which the notice of such special meeting of stockholders was mailed or public disclosure of the date of the meeting was mater your intention to introduce a director nomination or to present an item of business at the special meeting of stockholders not later than the close of business on the tenth (10th) day following the day on which the notice of such special meeting of stockholders was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
+We must receive notice of the intention to introduce a director nomination or to present an item of business at our 2024 Annual Meeting of Stockholders (a) not less than ninety (90) days nor more than one hundred twenty (120) days prior to May 31, 2024, if our 2024 Annual Meeting of Stockholders is held within thirty (30) days before or after May 31, 2024; or (b) not later than the close of business on the tenth (10th) day following the day on which the notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first, in the event we call a special meeting of ur stockholders, we must receive your intention to introduce a director nomination or to present an item of business at the special meeting of stockholders not later than the close of busines on which the notice of such special meeting of stockholders is not held within thirty (30) days before or after May 31, 2024.
+In the event we call a special meeting of ur stockholders, we must receive your intention to introduce a director nomination or to present an item of business at the special meeting of stockholders not later than the close of business on the tenth (10th) day following the day on which the notice of such special meeting of stockholders was mailed or public disclosure of the date of the meeting was made, whichever occurs first.